Child soldiers in Sri Lanka: Government response

 The Sri Lankan government has used the LTTE recruitment of child soldiers as a powerful propaganda tool against the rebels.
 The government has also used it as a justification for killing Tamil children.
 Following the Chencholai bombing of schoolgirls in 2006, government spokesman Keheliya Rambukwella cited UNICEF report on child recruitment and stated that "UNICEF can't tell us they [the victims] are children and not to attack them".
 In February 2009, the Sri Lankan government and UNICEF jointly launched the "Bring Back the Child" multimedia campaign against the recruitment of child soldiers during the last stages of the war, when its own army was accused of committing war crimes against Tamil children.
 Some of the surrendered child soldiers, including the forcibly conscripted, were tortured, raped and executed.
-The government has also used the "rehabilitation" of former child soldiers as propaganda campaign aimed at the international community, such as the UNICEF-supported Bindunuwewa detention centre where 27 Tamil youth were massacred by a Sinhalese mob and police in 2000, with the culprits later being acquitted.
+The government has also used the "rehabilitation" of former child soldiers as propaganda campaign aimed at the international community, such as the UNICEF-supported Bindunuwewa detention centre where 27 Tamil youth were massacred by a Sinhalese mob and police in 2000, with the culprits later being acquitted, some after having been sentenced to death.
 In the post-war period, former child soldiers have been increasingly targeted for torture by the authorities.